 UIT - Peruvian tax unit

 For example, the fine for traffic violations isn’t an amount in Soles, but a percentage of an UIT.
 The fine for drunk driving is 1 UIT (or 100% of an UIT).
-So, if you are caught in 2019, you might end up paying S/ 4,200, while the same traffic violation would have cost you S/ 4150 the year before or only S/ 4,050 in 2017.
+So, if they catch you in 2021, you might end up paying S/ 4,400, while the same traffic violation would have cost you S/ 4,300 the year before (2020) or only S/ 4,200 in 2019.

-Or Peruvian income tax which is imposed on a scale of brackets of the income.
+Or Peruvian income tax, which is imposed on a scale of brackets of the income.
 For the first 5 UITs of your income per year you pay 8% income tax, for the amount above that up to 20 UITs 14%, for the amount above that up to 35 UITs 17%, for the amount above that up to 45 UITs 20% and for the amount above 45 UITs 30%.
-So, in 2019 you pay 8% tax on the first S/ 21,000 (5 UITs) of your income and then on the income above that up to S/ 84,000 (20 UITs) 14% and so on.
+So, in 2020 you pay 8% tax on the first S/ 22,000 (5 UITs) of your income and then on the income above that up to S/ 88,000 (20 UITs) 14% and so on.